Pima Community College: Student publications

-Pima Post
+The Pima Post is the student newspaper of Pima Community College.
+It was created in the 1970s as the Campus News (1973 to 1977), then named the Aztec Campus News (1977–1978), the Aztec News (1978–1981), and the Aztec Press (1982–2021), before becoming the Pima Post in 2021.

-The Pima Post is the student newspaper at Pima Community College.
-It was created in the 1970s as the Campus News (1973 to 1977), then named the Aztec Campus News (1977–1978), the Aztec News (1978–1981), the Aztec Press (1982–2021) before becoming the Pima Post in 2021.
-Valerie Vineyard is the current adviser and Joshua Manis is the current business manager.
+The Pima Post is now a student-run online news service.
+It covers all six campuses of Pima Community College with its news service.
+Print circulation was 5,000 copies of bi-weekly editions until 2020, when the publication moved to online-only media distribution.

-The Pima Post publishes online.
-The Pima Post covers all six campuses of Pima Community College with their news service.
-Print circulation was 5,000 copies of bi-weekly editions until 2020 when the publication moved to online-only media distribution.
+The Post was named a national finalist by the Society of Professional Journalists for best all-around two-year college newspaper.